-The U.S. government has been shut down for eight days, and as Americans await decisions from top policymakers to fund and reopen the government, air travel has felt some early ripple effects as a result of the federal impasse.
+The government shutdown has dragged into a new month, and as Americans await decisions from top policymakers to fund and reopen the government, air travel has seen some ripple effects as a result of the federal impasse.

 Air traffic controllers are considered essential workers and are exempt from being furloughed during the shutdown, and as a result, more than 13,000 are expected to work without pay for the duration, according to the Department of Transportation.

-Some controllers have called in sick during the shutdown, leading to delays and reduced flights in order to ensure airport towers and control facilities can space out and safely handle air traffic.
+Air traffic controllers calling in sick during the shutdown has lead to lengthy delays and reduced flights in order to ensure airport towers and control facilities can space out and safely handle air traffic.

-The tower at Nashville International Airport in Tennessee had extremely limited staffing Tuesday evening, causing the airport to hand off traffic to the Memphis air traffic control center.
+The tower at Nashville International Airport in Tennessee had extremely limited staffing the same week, causing the airport to hand off traffic to the Memphis air traffic control center.

 Nashville issued a temporary ground stop, which caused flight delays upwards of two hours.